Thi Mai, rumbo a Vietnam comes from Spain. It’s a lighthearted story about an trip to Vietnam for an adoption.

-It takes teamwork, help from Andrés, and getting to know Dan very well, to get anywhere with the bureaucracy in Vietnam.
 While these struggles are ongoing, the viewers get a beautifully filmed tour of Hanoi and surrounding parts of Vietnam.
 It’s a gorgeous look at that lovely country.

 The film is in Spanish, English, and Vietnamese.
 The Spanish gets English subtitles, but the Vietnamese does not.
 We are as confused as our Spanish main characters by the Vietnamese.